amirbadr/Amazon_Prime_Coverage_Canada_2018/README.md

 # Amazon_Prime_Coverage_Canada_2018

+In this project, I analyzed the Amazon Prime coverage zone in Canada with Python.

+The packages I used:

+- Folium
+- Geopandas
+- Selenim

-Amazon Prime Same-day/One-day coverage in Canada in 2018
+The flow-chart of the Amazon Prime Same-day/One-day coverage in Canada in 2018 project si the following:

 1. Canada ShapeFile (.shp) consisting of Canada zip codes and corresponding geometery polygans/multi-polygans
 2. Extracting canada zip codes from the shapefile